Skip to main content

 Retries & fallbacks

 Orq.ai allows automatic fallback to alternative models if the primary fails.
-If gpt-4o hits a rate limit or downtime, the request automatically retries and may fall back to Anthropic claude-3-5-sonnet or gpt 4o mini.
-Make sure that you have the models enabled in Orq.
+If gpt-4o hits a rate limit or downtime, the request automatically retries and may fall back to Anthropic claude-sonnet-4-6 or gpt-5-mini.
+Make sure the models are enabled in Orq.ai.

 import 'dotenv/config';